skip to content

 claude-codex

-On the first request, the proxy terminal will display:
+On the first request, check the proxy log for the device code:

 ChatGPT may prompt you to enable device authentication in your account settings before this works.
 Follow whatever instructions they show before proceeding.